Therapist Profiles

 Clinical Interests: Dissociative Disorders, Trauma, Depression, Trauma, Racial and Multicultural Issues, At Risk Youth, Spirituality, Grief.

-Annamaria Iskandarani, MA, LPC, SAC-IT
+Annamaria Iskandarani, MA, LPC

 Education: Master of Arts—Clinical Psychology/Cardinal Stritch University, Milwaukee, WI; Bachelor of Arts— Psychology/Alverno College, Milwaukee, WI.